Certificate in Media and Politics (CMAP)

 The completed thesis must be reviewed and approved by the Media and Politics faculty.
 The student will give a formal presentation of the thesis during the spring semester in which the thesis is completed.

-All of the above requirements (three NU-Q courses + three SFS-Q courses + thesis or ePortfolio) must be successfully met to earn the Certificate in Media and Politics.
+All of the above requirements (three NU-Q courses + three SFS-Q courses + thesis or ePortfolio) must be successfully met and approved to earn the Certificate in Media and Politics.
 The Certificate is then posted to the official Georgetown University transcript.

 Sample Degree Plans

 Students from any SFS-Q major can apply and be accepted to pursue the Certificate in Media and Politics.
 This sample degree plan chart shows what the third and fourth years of studies might look like if pursuing a major and the CMAP and is meant to help with curriculum planning.
 The chart assumes the following:

 - Core curriculum requirements have been completed by the end of the second year